statespace-ai/toolfront/README.md

 <summary><strong>What data is collected during collaborative learning?</strong></summary>
 <br>

-Only query patterns and AI-generated descriptions are collected never your actual database content.
-Your personal information and sensitive data always stay on your machine.
-See the `query` and `learn` functions in [tools.py](src/toolfront/tools.py) for implementation details.
+With an API key, ToolFront only logs the query syntax and their descriptions generated by your AI agents.
+It never collects your actual database content or personal information.
+For details, see the `query` and `learn` functions in [tools.py](src/toolfront/tools.py).

 </details>